HB115 (2025) Detail

 1 Education Freedom Accounts; Definitions; Eligible Student.
 Amend RSA 194-F:1, VI to read as follows:

 VI.
-"Eligible student" means a resident of this state who is eligible to enroll in a public elementary or secondary school [and whose annual household income at the time the student applies for the program is less than or equal to 350 percent of the federal poverty guidelines as updated annually in the Federal Register by the United States Department of Health and Human Services under 42 U.S.C. section 9902(2).
-No income threshold need be met in subsequent years, provided the student otherwise qualifies].
+"Eligible student" means a resident of this state who is eligible to enroll in a public elementary or secondary school and whose annual household income at the time the student applies for the program is less than or equal to [350] 400 percent of the federal poverty guidelines as updated annually in the Federal Register by the United States Department of Health and Human Services under 42 U.S.C. section 9902(2).
+After June 30, 2026, no income threshold need be met in subsequent years for a kindergarten through grade 12 student to enroll in the EFA program, provided the student otherwise qualifies.
 Students in the special school district within the department of corrections established in RSA 194:60 shall not be eligible students.

 2 Effective Date.
 This act shall take effect 60 days after its passage.